America Recycles Day: Three Rs in the Tub - FREE!

 Anita Purves Nature Center

-Make your own creation from reused or repurposed materials at home before the event, and enter to win an award in the third annual Creative Reuse Competition:
+Make your own creation from reused or repurposed materials at home before the event, and to win an award in the fourth annual Creative Reuse Competition.
+Visit https://goo.gl/forms/0Fa5UI9CELHgHf4P2 to sign up.
+The entry deadline is October 28.

 East-central Illinois has a natural diversity all its own—from oak savannas to prairie, from woodlands to wetlands.
 Park district natural areas, facilities and programs provide opportunities for visitors to explore topics ranging from spring wildflowers and nocturnal wildlife to prairie ecosystems, wetland habitat restoration and more.